H1B denied and looking for options to stay in the USA? Read on to find out ways to change status or file another H1B application.

-There is no 60 day grace period in case of H1B denials.
+There is no 60 day grace period after H1B denial.

 #1 Transfer filed after i94 expiry

-If your filed H1B transfer after i94 expiry, then you cannot stay in US after the denial.
-You must leave USA within 10-15 days after denial.
-This is because you have lost your legal status in USA and you are now ‘out of status‘.
-Your Unlawful presence begins from the next day after denial.
+This is because you have lost your legal status in the USA and you are now ‘out of status‘.
+Your Unlawful presence begins the next day after the denial.

 You can file a new H1B transfer application but should wait for result outside USA.